Love Historic Towns and B & B’s? Put Wickwood Inn On Your Travel List

 Even though the Big Pavilion is gone, there’s still a lot for historic travel buffs to celebrate in Saugatuck today.

-The Old Schoolhouse is another icon: after a $1.3 million restoration, this Civil War era school once again serves the community as a history center.
+The Old Schoolhouse is another icon.
+After a $1.3 million restoration, this Civil War era school once again serves the community as a history center.

 Be sure and see the latest renovation efforts of the The Barrel, originally built in 1952.
 The SDHC has been working since 2010 to save the beloved Root Beer Barrel which is a fun example of the roadside architecture of the Automobile Age.
+It’s now a gourmet hot dog stand with Root Beer, of course!

 Don’t forget to challenge yourself by climbing the 302 stairs of the area’s tallest dune at Mt.
 Baldhead Park (1885).
 In 1956, a radar dome was erected at the top as part of the nation’s Strategic Air Defense early warning system.
 It was shut down and abandoned in 1968, but the view at the top of stairs is still breathtaking.